sideeffects/GameDevelopmentToolset/README.md

 02. Desktop
 03. Save Current Desktop

-Keep in mind, that will override the "Build" desktop.
+Keep in mind, that will override the "Build" desktop if you changed anything with the default layout.
 If you want to create a new desktop, click "Save Current Desktop As...".

 ##Setting the default desktop (if using a custom desktop)
 01. At the top menu, click Edit -> Preferences -> General User Interface (alternatively: `ctrl+,` or `cmd+,`)